Here are detailed more specific applications of Photon etc’s TLS:

 Photon etc’s TLS is also a powerful tool for the characterization of carbon nanomaterials.
 St-Antoine et al. used this technology to measure the spectral response of the photovoltage of a single-walled carbon nanotubes thermopile.
-It was also use for the acquisition of basic absorption spectra.
-The light source opened the possibility of studying the wavelength dependency of the researchers’ device, particularity in the visible and near infrared ranges, from 500nm to 1800nm.
+It was also used for the acquisition of basic absorption spectra.
+The light source opened the possibility of studying the wavelength dependency of the researchers’ device, particularity in the visible and near-infrared ranges, from 500nm to 1800nm.
 The combination of high power and small bandwidth (FWHM~2 nm) was indeed perfectly suited for the fine characterization of single-walled nanotubes.
-In addition to the above requirements, the source offers the possibility of high efficiency fiber coupling to allow the illumination of a sample within a confined vacuum chamber.
+In addition to the above requirements, the source offers the possibility of high-efficiency fibre coupling to allow the illumination of a sample within a confined vacuum chamber.

 Solar cell external quantum efficiency mapping 4